 That being said, let’s take a look at how to easily enable WooCommerce maintenance mode without affecting the rest of your website.

 Enabling Maintenance Mode for WooCommerce

-Now you’re ready to put your WooCommerce store under maintenance mode.
+Once you have done that, you are ready to put your WooCommerce store in maintenance mode.

 Creating Your Maintenance Mode or Coming Soon Page